South Korea to evacuate Koreans from cruise ship quarantined in Japan

 “The government plans to bring those Koreans home if they are tested negative from screenings by the Japanese authorities and are willing to return,” Minister of Health and Welfare Park Neung-hoo told a briefing.

-The Diamond Princess, cruise ship, owned by Carnival Corp, has been quarantined since arriving in Yokohama on Feb.
-3, after a man who disembarked in Hong Kong before it traveled to Japan was diagnosed with the virus.
+The Diamond Princess, cruise ship, owned by Carnival Corp , has been quarantined since arriving in Yokohama on Feb.
+3, after a man who disembarked in Hong Kong before it travelled to Japan was diagnosed with the virus.

 It had some 3,700 passengers and crew on board.